How To Use An iPad For Sheet Music

 What to buy

-My experience is with iPads, so I’m only talking about Apple’s products here.
+I’m only talking about Apple’s products here.
 There are surely other tablets that will work for music, including some interesting options like the reMarkable with its e-ink screen, but I haven’t used them myself.

-For better or worse, Apple seems to have a monopoly on the tablets used in the music industry.
+In my experience, Apple seems to have a monopoly on the tablets used in the music industry.
 Staying in the ecosystem has some benefits, like being able to quickly AirDrop music back and forth with other people, specialized hardware for turning pages, or an accompanist knowing how to adjust the brightness or other settings to their liking.

 So then, which iPad to buy for reading music?